Arena-Rosnav/.github/docs/user_guides/task_modes/dynamic_map.md

 ## Configuration

 The Task Mode can be configured via editing `arena-rosnav/arena_bringup/params/map_generator.yaml`.
 The most relevant configurations include:

-- `algorithm`: Choose between different kinds of algorithms.
-A list of possible options can be seen [here](/docs/packages/map_generator.md)
+- `algorithm`/`algorithm_config.map_type`: Choose between different kinds of algorithms and map types.
+A list of possible options can be seen [here](../../../packages/map_generator#existing-map-generation-algorithms)
 - `map_type`: Choose between different kinds of map generation types of the choposen algorithm.
-A list of possible options can be seen [here](/docs/packages/map_generator.md)
+A list of possible options can be seen [here](../../../packages/map_generator#existing-map-generation-algorithms)
 - `width`/`height`: sets the general size of the map
 - `resolution`: the map is defined by a grid.
 This parameter sets the grid size

 There are also some more parameters, which are specific to each map type.
-Please refer to their respective [documentation](/docs/packages/map_generator.md).
+Please refer to their respective [documentation](../../../packages/map_generator#existing-map-generation-algorithms).

 ## Example
 An example configuration looks as follows